Call for sanctions

 Send us your views

-"The prime minister reiterated his stance that only effective sanctions by the world can stop Iran
+"The prime minister reiterated his stance that only effective sanctions by the world can stop Iran's nuclear aspirations."

 On Tuesday Putin, the first Kremlin leader to visit Iran since Josef Stalin in 1943, rejected military action against Tehran.

 Russia is helping Iran erect its first nuclear power plant in Bushehr.

 But Western governments fear the energy programme could be a precursor to building an atomic bomb.

 Earlier on Thursday Shimon Peres, the Israeli president, accused Iran of trying to build an "empire" and spreading its "hegemony" over the region.